CALL FOR APPLICATIONS - EMYA2023

 Deadline: Friday, 1 April 2022

 For more information and to submit your application please check HOW TO APPLY page of our website.

 The EMYA2022 Annual Conference and Award Ceremony will be held in Tartu, Estonia from 4 to 7 May 2022.

-Organised by the European Museum Forum and hosted by the Yeltsin Center, Russia, the European Museum of the Year Awards 2020 and 2021 Ceremony took place as a public, online event with all the 88 nominated museums – a pale substitute for our traditional, rich and intense annual conference and award ceremony.
+Organised by the European Museum Forum and hosted by the Estonian National Museum, Tartu, we hope the event will take place in a traditional EMYA format with a physical, rich and intense annual conference and award ceremony.

 WATCH THE EMYA BOOK LAUNCH

 Did you miss the EMYA Book Launch: Revisiting Museums of Influence?
 You can watch its recording on our YouTube channel.

 EMYA BOOK LAUNCH: REVISITING MUSEUMS OF INFLUENCERevisiting Museums of Influence.
 Four Decades of Innovation and Public Quality in European Museums.
 Routledge, 2021.
 ONLINE EVENT: THURSDAY, 18 MARCH 2021 - 15:00 CET